genouest/GenouestBlastBundle/Resources/doc/index.rst

     # app/config/config.yml
     genouest_blast:
+        # Version of BLAST+ used by the form.
+Optional
+        version:         2.2.25+

         # The form type class.
 Change this if you want to use a custom one.
         form_type:       Genouest\Bundle\BlastBundle\Form\BlastType